cssnr/stack-deploy-action/README.md

 ## Examples

-💡 _Click on a heading to expand or collapse an example._
+💡 _Click on an example heading to expand or collapse the example._

 <details open><summary>With password, docker login and --with-registry-auth</summary>